 The Library was built in 1935 and houses more than 2,800 different books representing the best of American history and literature.

 The Vermeil Room was originally a ladies sitting room.
 But after the White House acquired a collection of gold-plated silver or vermeil, it now is the home of those pieces.

-Commonly used as a sitting room for teas, interview, and small parties.
+Used as a sitting room for teas, interviews, and small parties.

 The Red Room is where smaller gatherings and dinner parties are held.
 First Lady Eleanor Roosevelt held women-only press conferences in this room as well.

 The State Dining Room was Thomas Jeffersons’ office.
 During Theodore Roosevelt’s time, in 1902 the room was enlarged.

 It is the primary place for formal dinners to honor heads of state and other dignitaries.
 Kings and Queens have dinner here.